 When to seek medical attention

-If you develop a rash, fever or flu-like symptoms within 30 days of a known tick exposure, talk to your health-care provider about your recent tick bite, when it occurred and where you likely acquired the tick.
-A health-care provider does not require a tick in order to make diagnoses.
-However, if the tick is available, it may be submitted for further testing at the request of your health-care provider.
+If you have a rash, fever or flu-like symptoms within 30 days of a known tick exposure, talk to your health-care provider about when and where you may have been exposed to a tick.

 Lyme disease can affect humans, wildlife and domestic animals.
 It can cause an infection and, if left untreated, can cause serious, long-term complications and disability.

-Symptoms usually develop between 3 to 30 days after a person is infected from a tick bite.
+People may develop symptoms between 3 to 30 days after a tick bite.
 Symptoms of early Lyme disease infection include:

 - a round, red rash that spreads at the site of a tick bite, known as a 'bull’s eye rash'